Turkey with School-Age Kids: Our 10–14 Day Family Itinerary (What Actually Worked)

 Nothing major — exactly what we needed.

-If you’re visiting with kids, this place is a must Basilica Cistern With Kids: Why This Is One of Istanbul’s Best Family Stops
+If you’re travelling with kids, this is one of the easiest wins in Istanbul: Basilica Cistern With Kids: Why This Is One of Istanbul’s Best Family Stops

-Days 4 - 5 - Ephesus and Pammukkale
+Days 4 - 5 - Ephesus & Pamukkale — Big Travel Days, Big Payoff

-This was our first internal travel day, and yes — it was an early one.
+This was our first internal travel day — and yes, it started early.

 4:30am alarms, sleepy child, breakfast boxes in the dark.
-Not glamorous.
-But flying across Turkey is far easier than a five‑hour bus journey with a tired six‑year‑old.
+Not glamorous… but completely worth it.
+Flying within Turkey is far easier than long coach journeys when you’re travelling with kids.

-Our 7am Turkish Airlines flight got us to Izmir within a couple of hours, where we joined a small group tour to Ephesus.
+Our 7am Turkish Airlines flight to Izmir got us there quickly, and from the airport we joined a small group transfer and tour.

-Ephesus doesn’t feel like “ruins” — it feels like a real ancient city you’ve wandered into:
+Ephesus doesn’t feel like “ruins” — it feels like stepping into a real ancient city:

-A vast theatre that’s hard to believe is thousands of years old
+a vast amphitheatre that’s hard to believe is thousands of years old

 Day 5 – Pamukkale (stunning… but busy)